 - What the customer needs – Think pain points, requirements

-- What concessions both are willing to make to reach an agreement
+- Are both willing to make concessions to reach an agreement

 Still, it is always the salesperson’s responsibility to synthesize a deal and never the customers’ to do so.